sonamsamdupkhangsar/sonamsamdupkhangsar.github.io/service-discovery/README.md

       password: ${EUREKA_PASSWORD}
 ```

-Based on your profile you can define those properties in the `application-{profile}.yaml` such as in a application-local.yaml:
+Based on profile these variables can be defined in a profile specific filie like `application-{profile}.yaml`, such as in a application-local.yaml file:
 ```
 defaultZone: http://localhost:8761
 EUREKA_USER: test